KantaponWongsanguan/Individual-Project-PowerBI/Data Professional Survey/README.md

 # Data Professional Survey Dashboard

-This project involves creating an interactive Power BI dashboard based on survey data from data professionals.
-The dashboard provides insights into various aspects of data professionals' roles, including job satisfaction, tools used, salary ranges, and more.

 ## Project Overview

-- **File:** `Data Professional Survey Dashboard.pbix`
-  - An interactive Power BI dashboard visualizing key insights from the survey data.
-- **Data Source:** `Data Professional Survey.xlsx`
-  - Contains survey responses from data professionals on various topics such as job satisfaction, salary, and tools used.
+This project visualizes the results of a survey conducted among data professionals, providing insights into industry trends, salary benchmarks, and skill demands.

 ### Key Features